Christian M. 6 min read

 Yes, in most cases, your broadband provider will supply a new modem/router specifically configured for SoGEA.

-Using older devices could pose a security risk and leave you vulnerable to emerging cybersecurity threats.
+Using older devices may pose a security risk and leave your business vulnerable to emerging cybersecurity threats.

 How do I get SoGEA for my business?